-Haringey workers and residents now tend to earn the London median; median hourly pay among Haringey workers has lagged behind London and SN's.
-The proportion of residents earning below the LLW is still higher than the London average
+Haringey workers and residents tend to earn less than average; median hourly pay among Haringey workers is below the SN and London rates, while the proportion of residents earning below the LLW is higher.

-Median Hourly Pay (excl. overtime) Residents Analysis, 2014-2024
+Median Hourly Pay (excl. overtime) Residents Analysis, 2014-2022

-Source: Annual Survey of Hours and Earnings, 2014-2024
+Source: Annual Survey of Hours and Earnings, 2014-2022